HazyResearch/meerkat/docs/source/guide/dataframe/_selection.rst

         new_df = df[50:100]
         new_df

     We can also use integer slices to select a set of evenly spaced rows from a DataFrame ``[start:end:step]``.
-For example, below we select everyt tenth row from the first 100 rows in the DataFrame.
+For example, below we select every tenth row from the first 100 rows in the DataFrame.

     .. ipython:: python